harshith-venkatesh/KiranUpadhya/src/pages/index.md

 heading: Kiran Updahya
 subheading: Automobile Expert, Touring Guide, MultiLingual, One Stop Expert
 mainpitch:
-  title: Kiran Upadhya
+  title: Meet Kiran Upadhya
   description: >
+    DME (AT) , with 25 years of automobile experience in Indian and Imported Cars.
+    Worked on many indian companies like Maruthi,Mahindra and Mahindra as well as in companies of gulf countries.
+description: >-
   DME (AT) , with 25 years of automobile experience in Indian and Imported Cars.
   Worked on many indian companies like Maruthi,Mahindra and Mahindra as well as in companies of gulf countries.
 intro:
   blurbs:
     - image: /img/coffee.png